durbanlegend/thag_rs/README.md

 ```
 ![Repl](hellow.png)

-Invoking quiet mode (`--quiet (-q)`) suppresses most feedback except for Cargo and the flowerbox.
-Invoking it twice (`-qq` for short) suppresses all non-error feedback including the flowerbox.
+Invoking quiet mode (`--quiet (-q)`) suppresses most feedback except for the flowerbox to highlight the output.
+Invoking it twice (`-qq` for short) suppresses all non-error feedback including the flowerbox, allowing the
+output to be used as a filter.

 By default, `rs-script` and Cargo will feed back to you: